gertingold/tools4scicomp/manuscript/git.rst

    Never delete the directory ``.git`` unless you really want to.
-You will loose the complete history of your project if you did not backup the project directory or synchronized your work with a Gitlab server or Github.
+You will loose the complete history of your project if you did not backup the project directory or synchronized your work with a GitLab server or GitHub.
 Removing the project directory will remove the subdirectory ``.git`` as well.

 The newly created directory contains a number of files and subdirectories::